What Are The Disadvantages Of Electronic Toys?

 Impact on Development

-The excessive use of screens, especially during crucial developmental stages, can have a detrimental impact on a child’s overall development.
+Heavy screen use during early childhood can interfere with key developmental milestones.
+When kids spend most of their time passively watching or tapping, they get fewer opportunities to build the skills that come from active, exploratory play.’s overall development.
 Instead of engaging in activities that stimulate the brain and foster imagination and creativity, children become dependent on the passive entertainment provided by screens.

 Decreased Social Interaction